vsivsi/meteor-file-collection/README.md

 ## Use

-Before going any further, it will pay to take a minute to familiarize yourself with the [MongoDB gridFS `files` data model](http://docs.mongodb.org/manual/reference/gridfs/#the-files-collection).
+Before proceeding, take a minute to familiarize yourself with the [MongoDB gridFS `files` data model](http://docs.mongodb.org/manual/reference/gridfs/#the-files-collection).
 This is the schema used by `fileCollection` because fileCollection *is* gridFS.

 Now that you've seen the data model, here are a few things to keep in mind about it:

-1. Some of the attributes belong to gridFS, and you may **lose data** if you mess around with these:
+*    Some of the attributes belong to gridFS, and you may **lose data** if you mess around with these:
-2.    `_id`, `length`, `chunkSize`, `uploadDate` and `md5` should be considered read-only.
+*    `_id`, `length`, `chunkSize`, `uploadDate` and `md5` should be considered read-only.
-3. Some the attributes belong to you.
+*    Some the attributes belong to you.
 You can do whatever you want with them.
-4.    `filename`, `contentType`, `aliases` and `metadata` are yours.
+*    `filename`, `contentType`, `aliases` and `metadata` are yours.
 Go to town.
-5.    `contentType` should probably be a valid [MIME Type](https://en.wikipedia.org/wiki/MIME_type)
+*    `contentType` should probably be a valid [MIME Type](https://en.wikipedia.org/wiki/MIME_type)
-6.    `filename` is *not* guaranteed unique. `_id` is a better bet if you want to be sure of what you're getting.
+*    `filename` is *not* guaranteed unique. `_id` is a better bet if you want to be sure of what you're getting.

 Sound complicated?
 It really isn't and `fileCollection` is here to help.

 First off, when you create a new file you use `file.insert(...)` and just populate whatever attributes you care about.
 Then `fileCollection` does the rest.
 You are guaranteed to get a valid gridFS file, even if you just do this: `id = file.insert();`

-Likewise, when you run `update` on the server, it tries really hard to make sure that you aren't clobbering one of the "read-only" attributes with your update modifier.
-And for safety clients aren't allowed to directly `update` at all, although you can selectively give them that power via `Meteor.methods()`.
+Likewise, when you run `file.update(...)` on the server, `fileCollection` tries really hard to make sure that you aren't clobbering one of the "read-only" attributes with your update modifier.
+For safety, clients are never allowed to directly `update`, although you can selectively give them that power via `Meteor.methods()`.

 ### Limits and performance